-Alps Classic Climbs: Mont Blanc, the Jungfrau, and Zermatt Climbs with IMG
+Alps Classic Climbs: Mont Blanc, the Jungfrau, and Zermatt Climbs with International Mountain Guides

 This is the perennial favorite trip to the Alps.
 We enjoy pleasant lodgings and charming restaurants; take in the sights in three of the most beautiful centers of the Alps; yet still have time to climb three or more outstanding peaks.
 Good summer snow, glacier travel and granite ridges: we'll climb it all.
 Places visited during the course of this program include Zermatt, Switzerland, Grindelwald (Wengen) Switzerland and Chamonix, France.

 For this trip you will need to use all of the glacier travel skills you have learned on a previous course on Mt.
 Adams, Mt.
 Rainier, or other glaciated peak in the States cramponing, use of ice axe and rope travel.
 You'll learn some new techniques as well.
 I would rate most of the climbs as a step in difficulty above Mt.
 Rainier.
 The terrain is a bit steeper with more exposure in places and some rock scrambling.
 Persons who have summited Mt.
 Rainier usually do well on this series of climbs.
 No previous rock climbing experience is required other than a stout heart, legs and a desire for adventure.